nuxt/website-v2/content/en/guides/directory-structure/components.md

 ### Example

-In this example we show how to lazy load a component by prefixing it with the world lazy as can be seen in the `components.vue` page.
-This component will only be shown and loaded when the button is clicked.
-Note that no import statements are needed to show this component which can be achieved by setting `components: true` in the `nuxt.config` file.
+`pages/index.vue` shows how to lazy load a component by prefixing it with the world lazy.

+`nuxt.config.js` shows `components: true` for auto importing components.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>